DimKaisaris/Web-Scraping-with-Python/README.md

 containing the information.
 Then, I used Regular Expression to extract the strings inside the tags.
 Finally, I used sqlite lib and wrote some code to create SQL tables and a for loop to insert the data in SQLite.
 The programm called 'corona.py'.
 You can access it **[here](https://github.com/DimKaisaris/Web-Scraping-with-Python/tree/main/Python%20Code)**
-In this folder there are some other python code i wrote during the process which are part of corona.py , as well the sqlite files and an exported .csv
+In this folder there is some other python code i wrote during the process which is part of corona.py , as well the sqlite files and an exported .csv
+used to connect with tableau.